ChefSteps/react-native-declan/README.md

 We suggest reading the Fuse [documentation for Animations](https://www.fusetools.com/docs/declarative-animation) to get a better sense for what react-native-declan strives to be and how to implement compelling user interactions with a truly declarative API.
 In lieu of that, here is a summary.

 There are three main entities that react-native-declan comprises:
-- Animators - descriptions of how components change
+- `Animator`s - descriptions of how components change
-- Triggers - stimuli that invoke change
+- `Trigger`s - stimuli that invoke change, wrap a set of `Animator`s
+- Higher-Order `Animator`s - like the offspring of `Animator` and `Trigger`, wrap and invoke a set of `Animator`s, but also behave like an `Animator`
-- Components - what will change
+- `Components` - what will change

 ### Animators